Contents, Related Policies, Applicability ▾

 At BYU, individual academic freedom is based not only on a belief (shared by all universities) in the value of free inquiry, but also on the gospel principle that humans are moral agents who should seek knowledge in the sacred as well as in the secular, by the heart and spirit as well as by the mind, and in continuing revelation as well as in the written word of God.
 BYU students and their parents are entitled to expect an educational experience that reflects this aspiration.

-BYU has always defined itself as an openly and distinctively LDS university.
+BYU has always defined itself as an openly and distinctively religious university.
 BYU is wholly owned by the Church, which provides the University's principal source of funding from the tithing funds paid to the Church by its members.
 BYU draws its faculty and students principally from Church members.
 Everyone who works and studies at BYU subscribes to an Honor Code in order that the University may "provide a university education in an atmosphere consistent with the ideals and principles of the Church."
 (See policy on Honor Code, University Electronic Handbook.)
 New faculty are interviewed by Church General Authorities as a condition of employment, and Church members are subsequently expected, as part of their university citizenship, to "live lives of loyalty to the restored gospel."
 (Faculty Rank and Status: Professorial Policy, Policy and Procedures Section, University Electronic Handbook [rev. 1 June 1992], sec.
 3.0.)
-Faculty of other faiths agree to respect the LDS nature of the University and its mission, while the University in turn respects their religious convictions.
+Faculty of other faiths agree to respect the nature of the university and its mission, while the university in turn respects their religious convictions.

 Thus BYU defines itself as having a unique religious mission and as pursuing knowledge in a climate of belief.
 This model of education differs clearly and consciously from public university models that embody a separation of church and state.
 It is not expected that the faculty will agree on every point of doctrine, much less on the issues in the academic disciplines that divide faculties in any university.
 It is expected, however, that a spirit of Christian charity and common faith in the gospel will unite even those with wide differences and that questions will be raised in ways that seek to strengthen rather than undermine faith.
 It is also expected that faculty members will be sensitive to the difference between matters that are appropriate for public discussion and those that are better discussed in private.
 In short, BYU defines itself as an intellectual community of faithful Latter-day Saints, and those sympathetic to their convictions, who pursue knowledge from the baseline of religious belief.